The prices in this guide are accurate as of 2023*

 Not all of these will be suitable for your particular roof.
 The best thing to do is speak to a specialist, who can advise you on the best option for your home.
 Tell us about your project, and get some free quotes today.

-Dormer loft conversion prices, according to size:
+Dormer loft conversion prices, according to size and number of windows:

 Dormer loft conversions tend to take between 6 and 9 weeks to build.Close section ↑